 In addition, organizers say musicians whose performances were cancelled due to inclement weather during the 2018 event were rebooked whenever possible.

-Seven new food vendors head to the fest
+Nine new food vendors head to the fest

 French Quarter Fest brings together dozens of local restaurants to offer a taste of the city.
 Festival-goers can enjoy food from more than 60 vendors offering delicious options.
 Several new food vendors make their debut this year.